UW-GAC/QCpipeline/README.txt

 38) PCA
+First round, unduplicated study samples + external hapmaps:
 > python pca.py --email user@uw.edu pca.config --combined
-where the "--combined" option will result in running two rounds of PCA: once with unduplicated study samples and external HapMaps, once with unrelated study samples
+Second round, unrelated study samples:
+> python pca.py --email user@uw.edu pca.config

 Selecting which samples should be included is left to the user: make vectors of scanID and save as RData files, then give the path to these files in the config file.